code-with-amitk/Code-examples/System-Design/Concepts/AWS/Security/AWS_Organizations/README.md

 ## AWS Organizations
-- AWS Organizations is used to consolidate and manage multiple AWS accounts within a central location.
+- This service helps to manage multiple AWS accounts from central location.
 - Root user is created which is parent of all users.

 <a name=scp></a>